Federal Legislation Watch

 • PSLF program continues with existing 120-payment requirement for qualifying public service employment

-• PSLF remains available regardless of whether borrower is on "old rules" or "new rules" repayment plans
+• Available regardless of whether borrower is on “old rules” or “new rules” repayment plans

-• Both IBR and RAP payments will count toward the 120 qualifying payments
+• Both IBR and RAP payments count toward the 120 qualifying payments

-• No changes to qualifying employer criteria or employment certification requirements
+• No other changes to qualifying employer criteria or employment certification requirements

-Impact: PSLF program stability provides certainty for public service workers.
-The program continues to operate as established, providing loan forgiveness after 10 years (120 payments) of qualifying employment and payments.
+Impact: PSLF stability provides certainty for public service workers.
+The program continues to operate as established.
+The “substantial illegal purpose” exclusion is narrowly targeted and unlikely to affect the vast majority of qualifying employers.

 Regulatory Authority: 34 CFR § 685.220